-Children are the first thing that one notice as soon as arrived in City Plaza.
-An unbelievable number of children that in the Western society we are not used to see anymore.
+Children are the first thing that one notices as soon as arrived in City Plaza.
+An unbelievable number of children that in the Western society we are not used to seeing anymore.
 Inside the squatted hotel of Athens become a house for refugees there are around 170 and the youngest of them was born just some weeks ago.
 They are screaming, playing and jumping everywhere despite the mercury column that often exceeds the 40 degrees during the Greek summer.
 People who are around them are at the same time fascinated and bothered, the mood is not always good and adults cannot think about playing all the time.

 Days are very long here but kids don’t seem to be bored, they always find something to do: a waste paper, a chair, a stair; everything is enough to be transformed into a funny diversion.
 Unlike a lot of their peers they don’t use smartphone, computers or other hi-tech games but are still able to be surprised with the magnificence of the world as just children, and some lucky man, can do.
 Yes the magnificence of the world.
 It seems strange to use this word while talking about human beings who are running away from war, persecution, poverty and tortures.
 Walking toward an uncertain future, an unknown country, maybe safe from bombs but probably not from abuses.
 But so it is.